The best times to visit London for ideal weather are

 Is it Safe to Travel to London?

 Our best data indicates this area is somewhat safe.
-As of Jan 18, 2018 there are travel warnings for the United Kingdom; exercise a high degree of caution.
-Check this page for any recent changes or regions to avoid: Travel Advice and Advisories
+As of Oct 07, 2019 there are travel warnings for the United Kingdom; exercise a high degree of caution.
+Check this page for any recent changes or regions to avoid: Travel Advice and Advisories.
+This advisory was last updated on Sep 06, 2019.

 The Busiest and Least Crowded Months